GfSE/SAF-Specification/developing-saf/concept/concepts.md

-An Operational Context Performer Constituent represents a participant in the Operational Activity executing one or more of its atomic actions interacting with other constituents of the identified Operational Context.
-Specific characteristics and features or, in case of persons or organizational units, knowledge and skills are assigned to a constituent necessary for the execution of the allocated actions.
+An Operational Context Role represents a participant in an Operational context.
+It is interacting with other roles of the given Operational Context.
+Specific characteristics and features or, in case of persons or organizational units, knowledge and skills are assigned to a role necessary for the execution of the performed Operational Processes.
 ## Operational Process Exchange
 1 [Operational Process](#Operational-Process) Operational Process Exchange 1 [Operational Process](#Operational-Process)